-A good option would be to get Plan G. It covers everything Plan F does, except you pay your annual Medicare Part B deductible ($185 in 2019).
-With plan G you can often save $20-40 per month in premium over Plan F, making it worth the risk of having to pay a small annual deductible that usually amounts to less then your annualized savings.
-This is our preferred Medicare Supplement plan.
+With Plan G, you pay your annual Medicare Part B deductible ($185 in 2019) on your own if used, saving on your monthly premium.
+It might be worth the risk of having to pay a small annual deductible that usually amounts to less then your annualized savings.

 Plan N: You risk paying $185 annual deductible and some small co-pays, premiums about $90-$140/mo.

-We like Medigap Plan N as well.
-It covers just about all of your Medicare co-insurance and deductibles except 3 small items:
+Plan N covers just about all of your Medicare co-insurance and deductibles except 3 small items: